mcfletch/pyopengl/accelerate/README.txt

+Acceleration code for PyOpenGL

-This is the Cython-coded accelerator module for PyOpenGL 3.x
+This set of C (Cython) extensions provides acceleration of common operations for slow points in PyOpenGL 3.x